brayanMuniz/website2/public/notes/LinearRegression.md

 \theta_j := \theta_j + \alpha \sum_{i=1}^{m} (y^{(i)} - h_\theta(x^{(i)})) x_j^{(i)} \quad \text{(for every } j).
 $$

-This method of taking the input of every training example on every step and updating accordingly is called [[Batch Gradient Descent]]
+This method of taking the input of every training example on every step and updating accordingly is called [Batch Gradient Descent](./BatchGradientDescent.md).
 > This is a very expensive algorithm to run, because as $m$ becomes large, you need to look at all the data in order to take a single step.

 The function will look like a quadratic function and the contours of the function represent the minimum as you converge.